-Every day, the United Kingdom’s exit from the European Union dominates the news agenda.
-With the continued uncertainty about a deal with the European Union, it is hard for people to know whether they’ll be able to do certain things in the future.
+The United Kingdom’s exit from the European Union dominates the daily news agenda, but it is hard for people to know whether they’ll be able to do certain things in the future.
 This article should help separate what’s certain from what’s unknown.

 Driving in Europe after Brexit

 If you are an Ageas customer, please visit our dedicated page for information about what to do if you’re driving in Europe after Brexit.

 The UK formally left the EU on 31 January 2020 and entered a transition period.
 During this transition period, UK citizens can continue to visit and drive in Europe just as they did prior to Brexit.
 The transition period will run until the end of 2020.